mediquo/docs-sdk/docs/sdk/android/professionallist.md

 }
 ```

-Add a _ProfessionalListListener_ to better integrate the list in your app.
+We strongly recommend adding a _ProfessionalListListener_ and use its callbacks for a better integration in your app.
-In _onProfessionalClick()_ even _hasAccess_ is _true_, you can cancel the chat opening to fit your needs like promote conversion.
+<br/>Note: In _onProfessionalClick()_ even _hasAccess_ is _true_, you can cancel the chat opening to fit your needs like promote conversion.
 _hasAccess_ will be true for patient has a _plan_ set via the [Patients API](http://developer.mediquo.com/docs/introduction/).

 ```kotlin